HunterBelanger/papillon-ndl/docs/usage/cpp.rst

     // for a single nuclide, and at a single temperature. pndl::STNeutron U235(U235ace);

-    // Writes the ZAID to the terimal.
+    // Writes the ZAID to the terminal.
 For U235, this should
     // be 92235.
     std::cout << " ZAID: " << U235.zaid() << std::endl;

-    // The temperature of is given in units of kelvin ! std::cout << " Temp: " << U235.temperature() << std::endl;
+    // The temperature is given in units of kelvin ! std::cout << " Temp: " << U235.temperature() << std::endl;

     return 0;
   }

-When compiling C++ which uses PapillonNDL, be sure to link to the library !
+When compiling C++ which uses PapillonNDL, be sure to link to the library!
 If the header files are already in your include path, and the library is in your linker search path, then this should be as easy as:

 .. code-block:: sh

-  g++ pndl_test.cpp -lPapillonNDL -o pndltest
+  g++ --std=c++20 pndl_test.cpp -lPapillonNDL -o pndltest

 ------------------------------
 Loading a Nuclear Data Library